XML Input

 What is XML to Rust Converter?

 Everything runs locally in your browser.
 Your XML never leaves your machine – generate, download, and start using the structs right away.
+Check out the W3C XML Specification for more details.

 1